HypeCheck

 Gut Health

-Gut bacterium linked to metabolic and immune health, but direct supplementation evidence in humans is still early-stage.
+Gut bacterium linked to metabolic health, but human evidence for direct supplementation is still early-stage.

 Weak evidence